 Research Professor, Institute for Social Research, and Professor, Department of Epidemiology, School of Public Health

-Associate Dean for Research and Policy Engagement and Professor of Public Policy, Ford School of Public Policy
+Professor and Associate Dean for Academic Affairs, Ford School of Public Policy

 Assistant Professor of Health Behavior & Health Education, School of Public Health